Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 - If you are setting up the production machine, you want to use ``requirements/production.txt``.

 With your virtualenv activated, run ``pip install -r requirements/<name>.txt``.

+- When installing ``psycopg2``, if you're on Linux and you get ``Error: pg_config executable not found``, you may have to install a Linux package first: ``postgresql95-devel`` on Red Hat/CentOS, ``libpq-dev`` on Debian/Ubuntu, ``libpq-devel`` on Cygwin/Babun. (`Source <http://stackoverflow.com/questions/11618898/pg-config-executable-not-found>`__)

+  - The package may not be in your package directory by default.
+See PostgreSQL's `Downloads <http://www.postgresql.org/download/>`__ page and follow instructions to get binary packages for your Linux distro.

+- When installing ``Pillow``, if you're on Linux, you'll get errors if you don't have certain packages:

+  - ``ValueError: jpeg is required unless explicitly disabled using --disable-jpeg, aborting``: You need to install libjpeg (jpeg development support).
+For supported versions of libjpeg, see the `Pillow docs <https://pillow.readthedocs.io/en/latest/installation.html>`__.
+For example, to use libjpeg version 8 in Ubuntu, install ``libjpeg8-dev``.

+  - ``fatal error: Python.h: No such file or directory``: You need to install Python compile headers.
+In Ubuntu, this is ``python-dev``.

+  - PNG related errors are also possible.
+In Ubuntu, this is ``zlib1g-dev``.

+  - There are also other packages that support optional functionality in Pillow.
+See the `Pillow docs <https://pillow.readthedocs.io/en/latest/installation.html>`__.

 Django settings module